 Minimize Overall Packaging

 Shipping a tiny item in a large box is wasteful in terms of materials and cost.
-Keeping packages as small as possible:
+Keeping packages as small as possible means that you:

-- Reduces the amount of space taken up in delivery vehicles
+- Reduce the amount of space taken up in delivery vehicles

-- Keeps the customer from having to handle more material than they need to
+- Keep the customer from having to handle more material than they need to

 Avoid Single-Use Plastic When Possible